Personal Injury Attorneys in New York

 Speak To Our Attorneys To Understand Your Options

 Now you know all the basics about personal injury law, when to hire a lawyer and what to expect.
-At Oshman & Mirisola, we know how difficult of time this can be if you or your loved one has been hurt by someone else’s negligence.
+At The Oshman Firm, we know how difficult of time this can be if you or your loved one has been hurt by someone else’s negligence.
 We’ll evaluate your case free of charge.
 Give us a call at 1-800-400-8182 or email us here.
 Then we’ll see what we can do to best help you.

 The Latest Personal Injury News from Our Blog